 Officially the Chapel is known as the Collegiate Church of St. Matthew and is an active Scottish Episcopal Church.
-Building of the Chapel was begun in 1446 by William St. Clair, third (and last) Prince of Orkney, Scotland.
-For it’s time, the late Middle Ages and the beginning of the Renaissance era, Rosslyn Chapel was ambitious and extraordinary, particularly in terms of the architectural design.
+Building of the Chapel began in 1446 by William St. Clair, third (and last) Prince of Orkney, Scotland.
+For it’s time (in the late Middle Ages and the beginning of the Renaissance era), Rosslyn Chapel was ambitious and extraordinary, particularly in terms of the architectural design.

 However, tensions were felt during the Scottish Reformations when the St. Clair family continued to practice Catholicism.
 The choice was between either Protestantism or Catholicism and caused aggressive clashes between the two sides.
 Across Scotland, devastating effects on places of worship were felt.
 Rosslyn Chapel fell into disuse.
 The attack of nearby Rosslyn Castle, however, may have saved the complete destruction of the Chapel.
-Oliver Cromwell and his troops attacked the castle but housed their horses within the Chapel, possibly allowing its preservation.
-There are other theories on the reasoning for its preservation too but these are not greatly supported with evidence.
+Whilst there are a number of theories as to why the chapel survived, there is little concrete evidence.
+Oliver Cromwell and his troops attacked the castle itself but housed their horses within the Chapel, which is one possible theory as to its preservation.
 In 1688 an angry Protestant mob from Edinburgh and nearby Roslin village caused further damage to both the castle and Chapel, putting the Chapel into abandonment until 1736.

-James St Clair began repair and restoration in 1736, starting with replacing the glass in windows and making the building weather-proof once more.
+James St Clair began repair and restoration in 1736.
+He started by replacing the window glass and making the building weather-proof once more.
 Weather-proofing was attempted again in the 1950’s but was unsuccessful, actually causing damp not preventing it.
 As a result, a large, steel, freestanding roof has been erected to allow the building to dry.
 But do not be put off by what sounds like an eyesore!
 Instead, the construction allows closer viewing of the intricate stonework of the Chapel’s exterior, adding a new dimension to the viewing of an historic monument.

 And it is the intricate carvings, and the mysteries and symbolism behind them that fascinate people about Rosslyn Chapel, particularly the famous “Apprentice Pillar”.
 It is so called because, allegedly, a stone mason was handed drawings for the pillar by William St. Clair and then departed for Italy to study the drawings and the original piece the ideas had come from.
 Meanwhile, it was an apprentice who produced the extraordinary pillar we see today.
 Consumed with envy when he returned to find his own apprentice had excelled himself, the mason apparently murdered the apprentice with his mallet!
 There are now two carvings depicting this event, the carving of the Apprentice’s head even has a scar where the mallet would have struck.